CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-module.md

     Find [here](https://github.com/mrueda/convert-pheno/blob/main/ex/python.py) an example script.
 It should work out of the box with the [containerized version](https://github.com/mrueda/convert-pheno#containerized).

     !!!
 Question "Perl inside Python, is that even possible :smile:?"
-        Perl plays nicely with other languages and let users embed them into Perl's code (e.g., with `Inline`).
-Unfortunately, embedding Perl code into other languages is not as straightforward.
+        Perl easily integrates with other languages and allows for embedding them into Perl code (e.g., using `Inline`).
+However, embedding Perl code into other languages is not as simple.
+Fortunately, the [PyPerler library](https://github.com/tkluck/pyperler) provides a solution for this issue.
-        Luckily, the library [PyPerler](https://github.com/tkluck/pyperler) solves our problem.
 It should work out of the box with the [containerized version](https://github.com/mrueda/convert-pheno#containerized).

 === "Other programming languages"